shuvomozumder101/Documentation-of-shobo/README.md

 ## Deployment

 ## Build With
-Abode Photoshop

 Microsoft Power Point
+JDK
 Java
 Netbean
+eclips

 ## Contributing

 ## Versioning

-It is the first Version 1.0.0
+It is the secound Version 2.0.0

 ## Authors

-Sabbir Islam Mugda
+shobo mozumder

 ## License

-This project is licensed under the Daffodil International University
+The Daffodil International University This project is licensed

 ## Acknowledgments

-* Hat tip to anyone whose code was used
+* some code are used by google search
-* Inspiration
+* Inspiration in Developers.com
 * etc